 Bennett’s, a small time outfit, moves across country, handling amusements in fields, shopping center parking lots and county fairgrounds.The king of the circus, Ringling Brothers, shut down last year and all that is left of the industry is ma and pa operations like this one.

-Kids, these days, don’t run away to join the circus, just want to dress hip and rap.
+Kids, these days, don’t run away to join the circus, just want to rap and talk dirty.

 I don’t know what is coming to replace Bennett amusements but it is not likely going to be something I like.

-What people do to amuse themselves tells you a lot about them.
+What people do to amuse themselves tells you who they are.